cervoise/blog/certifications/SLAE/Exo6-Polymorphic_versions_from_shellstrom.md

 inc    %eax
 int    $0x80
 ```
-In order to get the shellcode in Intel format, lets just create an ASM file with this code, compile them using GNU Assembler (*gas* ou *as*; which came with *binutils* package).
+In order to get the shellcode in Intel format, let's just create an ASM file with this code, compile them using GNU Assembler (*gas* ou *as*; which came with *binutils* package).

 Note: on a x64 system, compilation must by adding *--32*.